x-y-zhao/x-y-zhao.github.io/_pages/publications.md

 ---

- Sorry for being lazy... please find my publications on my [Google Scholar](https://scholar.google.com/citations?user=SzEBdA8AAAAJ&hl=en) profile.
+ Sorry for being lazy, please refer to my [Google Scholar](https://scholar.google.com/citations?user=SzEBdA8AAAAJ&hl=en) profile where I have been carefully maintaining the list of publications.

  If you have any problems obtaining these publications, please feel free to [contact me](https://x-y-zhao.github.io/contact/).